GodoyPrograms/GodoyPrograms/README.md

 # Le epic readme
 ### Who I am?
-I’m @GodoyPrograms, if you didn't known
+I’m @GodoyPrograms, if you didn't know

 ### What do I like?
-I like a exhausting variety of things, naming them all will be difficult so I'm just going to list the most outstanding things
+I like an exhausting variety of things, naming them all will be difficult so I'm just going to list the most outstanding things
 - Animals from the bovidæ family
 - Sandbox games
 - Operating Systems
 - Web browsers
 - Abandonware
 - Old hardware
-- Boats, specially sailing boats
 - Trains, speacially steam trains
 - Rockets
 - Classical music
 - Christianism
-- Old school memes, specially rage memes
+- Old forums
-- The old web
 - Hard science
 - Mathematics
 - Galicia
 - Programming
-- Pirates
+- Old ships
-- Clocks
+- British humour

 ### What I'm studying?
 System engineering

 ### Want to contact me?
-Send me something to stlogo44@gmail.com
+Send me something to alpp7184@gmail.com
 Don't worry if I answer 3 days later, I usually answer much later.